 For Maintenance and Custodial:

-- Inform residents about Community Council, RHA, and programs in communities and encourage them to participate
+- Inform residents about Community Council, the Assembly, and programs in communities and encourage them to participate

-- Attend Community Council, RHA meetings, and programs as directed
+- Attend Community Council, Assembly meetings, and programs as directed

 - Maintain the security and appropriate use of keys for the community